etcusic/memory-game-interface/README.md

 - [ ] Display current users high scores after game
 - [ ] Add a profile picture to page
 - [ ] "Logout" button - wipe and log session & return to landing page
-- [ ] Refactor HTML fragments as their own "components"